 “Hmpf.”
 Faith pawed the dirt.
-“I don’t think the Mountain is right for Dainty.
+“I don’t think that mountain is right for Dainty.
 I don’t trust Bug-Bird anymore.”

 Faith smiled.
 She turned with Jay to watch the moon.
 “Okay.”

 Her tail steamed.
 Her body was buoyed above the horizon.